 Braidwood & Bungendore

 Leaving Deua National Park, follow the signs to Braidwood for your next country driving treat.
 The entire town of Braidwood is heritage listed on the NSW Heritage Register and it won’t take you long to figure out why.
 The streets of the town are lined with charming old, colonial-style buildings.
-To get the most out of your trip to Braidwood, pay a visit to the Braidwood Museum where you can explore artifacts and photos from a bygone era, or take the Braidwood Heritage Walk to tour dozens of historic sites, right in the heart of Braidwood.
+To get the most out of your trip to Braidwood, pay a visit to the Braidwood Museum where you can explore artefacts and photos from a bygone era, or take the Braidwood Heritage Walk to tour dozens of historic sites, right in the heart of Braidwood.
 Afterwards, discover local treasures by visiting the inviting boutiques and speciality shops in town before heading off to the last stop of your drive.

 Following Kings Highway back towards west, you will arrive in the village of Bungendore.
 Filled with historical sites, galleries, antiques shops and restaurants, it is a captivating community nestled in picture-perfect scenery.
-Enjoy a meal at one of the town’s cafes or restaurants before heading out to Gibraltar Hill to see the spectacular views over Lake George and Capital Wind Farm for the perfect finish to your scenic country drive across Queanbeyan-Palerang.
+Enjoy a meal at one of the town’s cafes or restaurants before heading out to see the spectacular views over Lake George and Capital Wind Farm for the perfect finish to your scenic country drive across Queanbeyan-Palerang.